-Zack Friedman from Forbes quotes a recent study from Make Lemonade calling student loan debt a 1.5 trillion-dollar crisis “for borrowers across all demographics and age groups.”
+Zack Friedman from Forbes cites a recent study calling student loan debt a 1.5 trillion-dollar crisis “for borrowers across all demographics and age groups.”
 In fact, “student loan debt is now the second highest consumer debt category — behind only mortgage debt — and higher than both credit cards and auto loans.”

 No one wants their student to graduate with mounds of debt and start their adult life struggling to survive on their entry-level salary.
 The good news: every parent can educate their student on student loan borrowing to avoid unmanageable debt after graduation.
 To do this, it helps to understand some key factors: the types of student loans available, borrowing guidelines, repayment calculations and loan interest information.

 There are two types of loans available for students: federal loans, which include student borrowers and parent borrowers, and private loans, which usually involve a parent co-signer.
 Federal loans are preferred over private loans since the interest rates are lower and the repayment terms are more flexible.

 Federal student loans are offered as subsidized and unsubsidized.
 With the Federal Direct Subsidized Loan, the government pays the interest while the student is in college.
 With the Federal Direct Unsubsidized Loan, the government collects interest while the student attends college.
 With both loans, the student must complete the FAFSA to qualify.

 Parents may also qualify for a Parent PLUS Loan to pay for college.
 Payments begin when the loan is disbursed.
 To be eligible, the student and family must complete the FAFSA and a parent can’t have an adverse credit history.